-Power purchases represent the largest share of each customer dollar EWEB receives, so we must be especially cognizant of how we source our wholesale power.
-Additionally, the carbon intensity of EWEB's power relates directly to the carbon reduction benefit of electrification.
+Power purchases represent the largest share of each customer dollar EWEB receives, so we must be especially cognizant of how we source our power.
+Additionally, any carbon reduction benefit of electrification is directly related to the carbon emissions associated with generating electricity.

-Through EWEB's IRP process, EWEB will develop resource plans to meet the SD15 goal for getting to 95% carbon-free resources by 2030 on a planning basis.
-Actual annual emissions will be influenced by real customer demand (driven by local weather patterns and customer behavior) and EWEB's changing need to rely on market purchases to balance customer demand and resources continuously.
-For example, EWEB's Figure 8: Your EWEB Bill - Where Does Your Dollar Go?
-(2023)

-current portfolio is predominantly hydro power, so poor water years with low hydro supply will likely cause EWEB to make additional market purchases to balance supply and demand.
+Through EWEB's IRP, EWEB will be able to meet the SD15 goal for getting to 95% carbon-free resources on a planning basis.
+Actual annual emissions will be influenced by real customer demand (driven by local weather patterns and customer behavior) and EWEB's changing need to rely on market purchases to meet that demand.
+For example, EWEB's current portfolio is predominantly hydro power, so poor water years with low supply will likely cause EWEB to make additional market purchases to meet our needs.